 Let’s explore a bit more about the health benefits of sweet potatoes.

-Inflammation: Like the common potato, sweet potato also has anti inflammatory properties, although it does not belong to the family of common potato.
-This is primarily due to presence of beta-carotene, vitamin-C and magnesium.
-It is equally effective in curing internal and external inflammations.
+Inflammation: Like the common potato, sweet potatoes also have anti-inflammatory properties, although they do not belong to the same family as common potato.
+This is primarily due to the presence of beta-carotene, vitamin-C and magnesium.
+It is equally effective in curing internal and external inflammation.

-Asthma: The sweet potato is effective in curing congestion of nose, bronchi and lungs, thereby giving relief in asthma.
-Its typical aroma helps in this.
+Asthma: Sweet potatoes are effective for curing congestion of the nose, bronchi and lungs, thereby giving relief from asthma.
+Its typical aroma helps in this property.

-Bronchitis: The concentration of vitamin-C, iron and other nutrients help curing bronchitis.
-The sweet potatoes are believed to be capable of warming up the body (may be due to the sweetness and other nutrients that impact body temperature.
+Bronchitis: The concentration of vitamin-C, iron and other nutrients help to cure bronchitis.
+Sweet potatoes are believed to be capable of warming up the body, possibly due to the sweetness and other nutrients that impact body temperature.
 This property is also beneficial for people suffering from bronchitis, along with its powerful effect on congestion.

-Arthritis: Beta-carotene, magnesium, zinc and vitamin-B complex, among others, make sweet potato a helping hand to cure arthritis.
-The water in which the sweet potatoes are boiled can be applied externally on joints too to ease pain in arthritis.
+Arthritis: Beta-carotene, magnesium, zinc, and vitamin-B complex make sweet potatoes a hugely important food source for managing arthritis.
+The water where sweet potatoes are boiled can also be applied externally on joints to ease the associated pain of arthritis.

-Digestion: The fiber content of sweet potatoes is higher than that of common potatoes and it tastes good too.
-When these two factors are combined with other minerals like magnesium present in sweet potatoes, it makes an excellent facilitator for digestion.
-Sweet potatoes are easy to digest too, since they mainly contain starch.
+Digestion: The fiber content of sweet potatoes is higher than that of common potatoes and they taste good too!
+When these two factors are combined with other minerals like magnesium, which is present in sweet potatoes, it makes an excellent facilitator for digestion.
+Sweet potatoes are easy to digest as well, since they mainly contain starch.
 They are soothing for the stomach and intestines, so you will avoid any difficulties of passing or digesting them.

-Cancer: Beta-carotene, the champion anti oxidant and anti carcinogen, the pigments responsible for the color of the peel of the sweet potatoes and vitamin-C, are very beneficial for curing many types of cancer, mainly those of colon, intestines, prostrate, kidneys and other internal organs.
+Cancer: Beta-carotene, the champion antioxidant and anticarcinogenic substance, is the pigment responsible for the color of the peel of the sweet potatoes.
+The beta carotene and vitamin-C contained in sweet potatoes are very beneficial for curing various types of cancer, mainly those of the colon, intestines, prostrate, kidneys and other internal organs.

-Water Balance: The fiber or roughage present in sweet potatoes helps retain water.
+Water Balance: The fiber or roughage present in sweet potatoes helps the body retain water.
 This maintains water balance in the body, keeping your hydrated and your cells functioning efficiently.

-Stomach Ulcers: Sweet potato has a soothing effect on the stomach and intestines.
-The vitamins (B-complex and C), beta carotene, potassium and calcium are very effective in curing stomach ulcers.
-Moreover, the roughage in sweet potatoes prevents constipation and resultant acid formation, thereby reducing the chance of ulcers.
-The anti inflammatory and soothing properties of sweet potatoes also reduce the pain and inflammation of the ulcers.
+Stomach Ulcers: Sweet potatoes have a soothing effect on the stomach and the intestines.
+B-complex vitamins, vitamin C, beta carotene, potassium and calcium are all very effective in curing stomach ulcers.
+Moreover, the roughage in sweet potatoes prevents constipation and the resultant acid formation, thereby reducing the chance of ulcers.
+The anti-inflammatory and soothing properties of sweet potatoes also reduce the pain and inflammation of the ulcers.

-Diabetes: Contrary to the popular belief, the sweet potatoes are beneficial for diabetics.
-Amazingly, they are very effective in regulating blood sugar lever by helping proper secretion and function of insulin.
+Diabetes: Contrary to popular belief, sweet potatoes are cbeneficial for diabetics.
+Amazingly, they are very effective in regulating blood sugar levels by helping the proper secretion and function of insulin.
 Of course, that does not mean that diabetics should eat them indiscriminately.
-The idea is that they can replace their rice or carbohydrate intake with sweet potatoes.
+The idea is that sweet potatoes can replace rice or carbohydrate intake as a healthier option.

-Weight Gain: This is easily understood.
-The sweet potatoes are sweet as well as contain very good amount of complex starch, apart from healthy vitamins, minerals and some proteins too.
+Weight Gain: This benefit is quite easy to understand.
+Sweet potatoes are sweet, and they contain very good amounts of complex starch, along with healthy vitamins, minerals and some proteins.
 Moreover, they are very easy to digest.
-Thus they provide a lot of energy and are excellent bulk builders for people looking to gain weight.
-People who have recently suffered from illnesses, or are self-conscious about being frail or abnormally thin should welcome this news, without having any risk any side effect, which most of the synthetic bulk building dietary supplements run.
+Thus, they provide a lot of energy and are excellent bulk builders for people looking to gain weight.
+People who have recently suffered from illnesses, or are self-conscious about being frail or abnormally thin should welcome this news about sweet potatoes, since there are no associated side effects, which most of the synthetic bulk building dietary supplements have.

-Other Benefits: They are effective in quitting addictions like smoking, drinking and taking certain narcotics.
-They are good for the health of arteries and veins, as they protect their walls against hardening.
-The high concentration of beta carotene (an alternative of vitamin-A) and phosphorus are excellent for ocular and cardiac health.
+Other Benefits: They are effective for helping people quit addictions like smoking, drinking and taking certain narcotics.
+They are good for the health of the arteries and veins, as they protect their walls against hardening.
+The high concentration of beta carotene (an alternative form of vitamin-A) and phosphorus are excellent for both ocular and cardiac health.